Research

 • A primary type score: Closed=0, Varies by Party=25 (Closed and Semi-closed or Closed and Semi-closed), Semi-closed=50, Open=75, Nonpartisan=100

-The Voter Power score then takes the indexed overall competitiveness score and multiplies it by 60%.
-Then it takes the indexed overall average structural score and multiplies it by 25%.
-Then it takes the indexed overall average party affiliation score and multiplies it by 15%.
-The sum of these three values is the Voter Power score.
+The Voter Power score then takes the indexed overall competitiveness score and multiplies it by 70%.
+Then it takes the indexed overall average structural score and multiplies it by 30%.
+The sum of these two values is the Voter Power score.

 VPI Sources: